ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Returns the times from a :class:`Geopoints`

     * - :func:`to_dataframe`
-      - Convert :class:`Geopoints` to Pandas dataframe
+      - Converts a :class:`Geopoints` to a Pandas dataframe

     * - :func:`value2s`
       - Returns the 2nd values column from a :class:`Geopoints`